Posted March 2017 by NZCU Baywide

 The big banks tend to charge more, over a longer period of time, because they need to ensure they’re increasing their bottom line and keeping both their investors and shareholders happy.

 Credit unions, meanwhile, are not-for-profit organisations, so they're able to offer much lower rates.
-By comparing the two with a service like Interest.co.nz, you’ll find that while banks offer personal loans at anywhere from 10-19% p.a., a secured loan from a credit union like NZCU Baywide starts at just 9.9% p.a.^
+Compare the two with a service like Interest.co.nz, and we're certain you'll be surprised at just how large the gulf is between the rates on offer.

 We'd all love to plant a money tree in the backyard, but money still doesn't grow on trees.
 So, where do the banks and credit unions get their money?